Coastal Processes (Edexcel IGCSE Geography)

 • Answer:

-1. One sub aerial process is freeze-thaw weathering (1), where temperatures need to go above and below freezing 0° C. Any water trapped in cracks of a rock, freeze and expand, exerting pressure on the crack.
+1. One sub-aerial process is freeze-thaw weathering (1), where temperatures need to go above and below freezing 0° C. Any water trapped in cracks of a rock, freezes and expands, exerting pressure on the crack.
 When temperatures rise, water melts, pressure is released and the crack contracts.
-Repeated cycles eventually breaks the rock apart.
+Repeated cycles eventually break the rock apart.
 Therefore, there will be more freeze-thaw occurring in winter than in summer, resulting in more weathering of the cliff face (1).
 This means that the cliff is weakened and can then be eroded more easily by the waves (1)

 • Remember that there are three sub-aerial processes that you can use to answer this question